 We are committed to providing a quality service to our clients.
 We value feedback from clients greatly because it helps us to continually improve our service.
 If you do not feel that you are receiving excellent client service or that something could be improved, please do tell us about it.
 If we have fallen short of the high standards which we have set for ourselves then we would like the opportunity to put it right.

 What do I do if I have feedback or a complaint?

-At first it would be helpful if you could discuss any feedback or concerns which you have about our service or how it might be improved with the lawyer dealing with your matter.
-If the lawyer dealing cannot resolve your concern informally, or if the issue is of such a serious nature that you do not feel comfortable raising it with your lawyer, then you may discuss this with our complaints partner as a complaint under this policy.
+At first it would be helpful if you could discuss any feedback or concerns which you have about our service or how it might be improved with the solicitor dealing with your matter.
+If the solicitor dealing cannot resolve your concern informally, or if the issue is of such a serious nature that you do not feel comfortable raising it with your lawyer, then you may discuss this with our complaints partner as a complaint under this policy.

 How do I raise a complaint under this policy?

 It would help us if you could email or write to us with:

 - why you feel dissatisfied with the service which you have received;

 - how you would prefer to be contacted about your complaint;